Quarkyonic or baryquark matter? On the dynamical generation of momentum space shell structure

 It is interesting to explore further the properties of the baryquark matter concept introduced here.
 From a practical point of view, the model reasonably realizes the equation of state with a quark-hadron transition.
 Further refinements, for instance, to yield a more realistic description of the known nuclear matter properties at densities around the saturation, are certainly possible.
 Another relevant application is isospin asymmetric matter and the associated neutron star phenomenology.
 As in the case of quarkyonic matter, such an extension will involve dealing with multiple Fermi surfaces~(protons and neutrons) and the associated new phenomena and issues.
 Finally, one can explore the consequences of the quark Fermi surface in baryquark matter.
 This leads to the number of states at the Fermi surface being larger by a factor of $N_c$ compared to quarkyonic matter.
 Therefore, the heat capacity at low temperature for baryquark should be equally enhanced by a factor of $N_c$.
+Transport properties can also be expected to differ significantly between quarkyonic and baryquark scenarios.
+In quarkyonic matter, one might expect transport properties to be similar to that of nuclear matter, given that the excitations near the Fermi surface are baryonic.
+In baryquark matter, on the other hand, the transport properties are more likely to resemble that of quark matter.

 \paragraph{\bf Summary.}